bcgov/Digital-Support-Team-Guidelines/README.md

 # Digital-Support-Team-Guidelines

-The Digital Support Team within OCIO supports the Treasury and Digital Investment Boards in assessing and supporting ministries digital and tech initiatives.
-This repository will share guidelines and OCIO Digital Annex..
+The Digital Support Team within the Office of the Cheif Information Officer (OCIO) supports the Treasury Board and Digital Investment Board in assessing and supporting ministries digital and technology initiatives.
+This repository will share guidelines and OCIO Digital Annex.

 ## Background